 Overview of the P0-P4 Framework

 Tasks are listed; they can be on paper or in your diary, but nowadays, most people use some software.
 I find Google Calendar practical, which is free.
-However, now I will explain the concept like it used to be done on paper, as most of you can relate to that easily.
+However, now I will explain the concept as it used to be done on paper, as most of you can relate to it easily.

-Now you list your tasks and assign them for each event on the day you think you will work on them, so now you have a list for each day what your tasks are.
-If a task will take a few days, you break it up into small tasks that can be done in a few hours or less.
+Now, you list your tasks and assign them for each event on the day you think you will work on them so you have a list for each task.
+If a task will take a few days, best you break it up into small tasks that can be done in a few hours or less.

 This is how it would look on paper: a person goes through the list, prioritises each task and ticks off what they have done.